 We participate in our local recycling program.
 Every week we have three parts recycling for every one part trash that we throw away.
 That’s really sweet.

 We conduct most of our business electronically, so almost no paper is generated.

 We use a water filter and drink it from a reusable water bottle instead of bottled water.
 (Well, I do.
 Jessica should drink more water.)

 We switched from paper napkins to cloth, and from paper towels to terry towels.

 Keep It Going

-There’s also my car.
-While we could debate a bit about whether or not driving a Jeep Cherokee can be considered earth friendly, I’d submit that keeping and maintaining my car for 11 years (so far) and driving over 265,000 miles in one vehicle is about as earth friendly as it gets.
-In the same amount of time that many of my friends have purchased, driven, and traded 3 or 4 new cars, I’ve made a commitment to keeping my car in excellent condition and driving it until the wheels fall off.
+There’s also our car.
+While we could debate a bit about whether or not driving a Jeep Cherokee can be considered earth-friendly, I’d argue that keeping and maintaining a car for 19 years (so far) and driving over 385,000 miles in one vehicle is about as earth-friendly as it gets.
+In the same amount of time that many folks have purchased, driven, and traded 3 or 4 new cars, we’ve made a commitment to keeping one car in excellent condition and driving it until the wheels fall off.
 Doesn’t look like that’s going to be anytime soon, either.
-Think I can get a million?
+Think we can get a million?
 And by the way, my other ride is a Triumph Bonneville that gets 50mpg.

 This one is really tough on us, but since there are just the two of us, we can work in our pajamas.
 This grave sacrifice is made in order to reduce laundry, which in turn reduces our water and energy consumption.
 It’s for the environment!
 Really!